At A Glance

 Purpose

-To collect data about the health, nutritional status, and health behaviors of individuals in the United States (US).
+To collect data about the health, nutritional status, and health behaviors of individuals in the United States (U.S.).

 Target Population

-Civilian, noninstitutionalized individuals in the US; all ages.
+Civilian, noninstitutionalized individuals in the U.S.; all ages.

 Conducted

 Began in 1999.
 Conducted continuously in 2-year cycles.
-Most recent cycle completed 2007-2008.
+The most recent cycle completed is 2017-2018 (data will be released Q1 2020).

 Sponsor

-National Center for Health Statistics, Centers for Disease Control and Prevention, US Department of Health and Human Services
+National Center for Health Statistics, Centers for Disease Control and Prevention, U.S. Department of Health and Human Services

 Special Note(s)

-NHANES dietary intake data are collected using the US Department of Agriculture’s (USDA) dietary data collection instrument, the Automated Multiple-Pass Method (AMPM).
+NHANES dietary intake data are collected using the U.S. Department of Agriculture’s (USDA) dietary data collection instrument, the Automated Multiple-Pass Method (AMPM).
 The AMPM is a fully computerized method for collecting 24-hour dietary recalls.
 Learn more.
 The dietary intake data are processed at USDA using USDA’s Food and Nutrient Database for Dietary Studies (FNDDS).
 The NHANES dietary recall component is simultaneously released by NCHS and USDA.
 At USDA, the NHANES dietary intake component is referred to as What We Eat in America.
 Previously conducted nationally representative dietary surveys conducted by the USDA are:

 1998 Continuing Survey of Food Intakes by Individuals (CSFII) Special Supplemental Children’s Survey